 Acadia resides at the edge of the Atlantic Ocean and takes the brunt of marine weather systems and showcases the best features of coastal, barrier, and tide-produced island life.
 The park’s marine shoreline provides a 64 km (40 mi) haven for shorebirds, waterfowl, and birds of prey.
-Within reach are tidepools teeming with marine life and just offshore there are harbour seals and porpoises.
+Within reach are tidepools teeming with marine life.

 Turn inland from the shore and Acadia’s islands support small mammals like northern flying squirrel, deer mice, river otters, beaver, raccoons, and snowshoe hares.
 A visitor will find museums, a nature centre, campgrounds, over 190 km (120 mi) of hiking trails, and winter cross-county skiing.

 Along with access to recreational pursuits like fishing, boating, and swimming, Acadia adds its own hands-on activities with ranger-directed programs for kids and in-season ranger-narrated boat cruises and island explorations.
-For those who can’t make the trip in person, Acadia National Park offers dozens of online experiences for visitors to see and hear — like this virtual cruise around the islands within the park!
+And at night?
+There are stars and night owls and…

 B Bondar / Real World Content Advantage